apache/pulsar/site2/docs/functions-quickstart.md

     return input[::-1]
 ```

 The `process` method defines the processing logic of Pulsar Functions.
-It simply uses some Python slice magic to reverse each incoming string.
+It uses Python slice magic to reverse each incoming string.
 You can deploy the function using the `create` command.

 ```bash
 $ bin/pulsar-admin functions create \